thacuber2a03/jsonparser/assets/jsonparser.md

+---
+name: a Rust noob writes a JSON lexer
+---

-# a Rust noob writes a JSON parser
+# a Rust noob writes a JSON lexer

-so you want to write a JSON parser in Rust? ...yeah, me too.
+so you want to write a JSON lexer in Rust? ...yeah, me too.
 [I've already written one or two compilers before](https://github.com/thacuber2a03/fe2lua), so I know what I'm doing. sorta.

-I started with a simple frontend:
+I'll be following the specifcation listed in [the format's official page](https://json.org). funny how it's literally the main thing you see when you open the page.

+I'll just make a simple frontend for now.

 ```rust
 use std::env;
 use std::process;